rylanharper/nitrogen-docs/guide/shopify-setup.md

 3. `details`: This is a rich text metafield for displaying additional product details, such as specifications, materials, or care instructions.
 Used to enrich product descriptions and provide product-specific information to customers.
 4. `shipping`: This is a rich text metafield for sharing shipping information, like delivery timelines, restrictions, or return policies.
 Ideal for ensuring customers quickly know all the necessary shipping info before purchasing.

-> [!TIP]
-> Once created, these metafields will now be accessible at the bottom of each product page.
+> Once created, these metafields will now be accessible at the bottom of each product page for you or your team to edit.

 ![Documentation image](/src/images/product_metafields.png)